OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_configure.rst

 Installation
 ============

-Starting with OpenNebula 4.2, OneFlow is included in the default installation.
-Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending on your distribution.
+OneFlow server is shipped with the main distribution.
+The oneflow server is usually contained in the 'opennebula-flow' package, and the commands in the specific CLI paclage.
+Check the :ref:`Installation guide <ignc>` for details of what packages you have to install depending on your distribution.

 Make sure you execute ``ìnstall_gems`` to install the required gems, in particular: ``treetop``, ``parse-cron``.